-What is Emirates Interbank Offered Rate (EIBOR)
+What is Emirates Interbank Offered Rate

 The Emirates Interbank Offered Rate, known by its abbreviation EIBOR, is the benchmark interest rate, stated in UAE dirham, for lending between banks within the United Arab Emirates (UAE) market.
 It is also the reference rate used by borrowers and lenders to conduct financial transactions in Dubai and the surrounding Emirates for such loans as mortgages and car loans.

-BREAKING DOWN Emirates Interbank Offered Rate (EIBOR)
+BREAKING DOWN Emirates Interbank Offered Rate

 The EIBOR, similar to the London Interbank Offered Rate (LIBOR), is the regional banking industry's interest rate for transferring funds and currency, and for managing liquidity in the interbank marketplace.
 In other words, if a bank has a liquidity issue or otherwise needs money, they borrow from another bank at the EIBOR.
 This rate is also the benchmark basis for other transaction prices, including mortgages, consumer loans, and other Islamic finance.